 Current Rescues

 Golden Retrievers who are currently looking for a new family to call their own are listed below.
 Please click on each photo to find out more about them.
-If you are interested in one of the dogs please ensure you complete and return the Adoption Questionnaire to Golden Retriever Rescue Inc before contacting us.
+If you are interested in one of the dogs please ensure you complete the Adoption Questionnaire before contacting us.
 It should be noted that GRR only rehomes dogs in NSW, the ACT and VIC.

 image